MINIOTA SCHOOL HANDBOOK

 The school has an emergency program for emergencies that may arise during the school day.
 Each year drills must be held to familiarize and reinforce pupils with proper evacuation procedures.
 The purpose of drills is an exercise in discipline, not speed, although reasonable prompt evacuation is implemented.

-Students who ride their bicycles to school are to lock them in the bicycle racks.
+Students who ride their bicycles to school are to put them in the bicycle racks.
 The school assumes no responsibility for lost or damaged bicycles.
 Bicycles are off limits throughout the day unless a student is going home at lunch or after school.

 Nut Safe School